usnistgov/800-63-3-Implementation-Resources/_63B/authenticators.md

 At present, the use of PSTN (SMS and voice) to deliver out-of-band secrets is restricted.
 This was prompted by several factors, including:

-* The demonstrated ability of attackers to obtain reassignment of telephone numbers used for authentication to new devices they control
+* The demonstrated ability of attackers to obtain reassignment of telephone numbers used for authentication to new devices they control.
-* Weaknesses in SS7 security that provide attackers with the opportunity to intercept out-of-band secrets sent via text messages
+* Weaknesses in SS7 security that provide attackers with the opportunity to intercept out-of-band secrets sent via text messages.
-* Ability in many cases for subscribers or attackers to forward these notifications to a new device, breaking the ability to determine possession of a specific device
+* Ability in many cases for subscribers or attackers to forward these notifications to a new device, breaking the ability to determine possession of a specific device.